Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 Book NowBook your professional TV mounting in NYC or New Jersey today.

-Atmos configurations use three numbers: speakers around you, subwoofers, and height speakers.
+Atmos uses three numbers: speakers around you . subwoofers . overhead speakers.

-This is traditional surround sound.
-Sound moves around you in a flat plane.
+Five speakers at ear level + one subwoofer.
+No overhead channels.
+Sound moves in a flat plane around you.
 Still a major upgrade from a soundbar for most rooms.

 Budget: $1,500–$4,000 (labor and equipment included).

-Two height channels give you a noticeable sense of overhead audio.
-You'll hear rain above you, vertical movement in action scenes, and spatial depth in music.
+Two height channels give you noticeable overhead audio — rain above you, vertical movement in action scenes, spatial depth in music.
 For most living rooms, 5.1.2 delivers 80% of the Atmos experience.

 Budget: $2,500–$5,500 (labor and equipment included).